-Executive Function Is Independently Associated with Performances of Balance and Mobility in Community-Dwelling Older Adults after Mild Stroke: Implications for Falls PreventionLiu-Ambrose T.a, b, c, e · Pang M.Y.C. · Eng J.J.c, d
+Executive Function Is Independently Associated with Performances of Balance and Mobility in Community-Dwelling Older Adults after Mild Stroke: Implications for Falls PreventionLiu-Ambrose T.a, b, c, e · Pang M.Y.C.c, d, f · Eng J.J.c, d

 aUBC Bone Health Research Group: Center for Hip Health, BC Women’s Hospital and Health Center Osteoporosis Program, Faculty of Medicine, bDepartment of Psychology and cSchool of Rehabilitation Sciences, Department of Physical Therapy, University of British Columbia, and dRehabilitation Research Laboratory, GF Strong Rehabilitation Center, Vancouver, and eSchool of Kinesiology, Simon Fraser University, Burnaby, Canada; fDepartment of Rehabilitation Sciences, Hong Kong Polytechnic University, Hong Kong, SAR, China